-In grades 7-12, the students' activities come from the following categories: aquatics, fitness, lifetime activities and team sports.
-Many classes are co-educational with a low student-teacher ratio.
-The Department's goals are to provide an enjoyable, educational experience exposing each student to a variety of physical activities geared toward an active, physically fit life.
+In grades 7-12, the students’ activities derive from aquatics, lifetime activities, individual and team sports.
+Most classes are co-educational with a low student-teacher ratio.
+The department provides an enjoyable, educational experience exposing each student to a variety of physical activities geared toward an active, physically fit life.

 In the Upper School, students who participate in Interscholastic League of Honolulu (ILH) sports may be excused from part of the obligations of their required courses in Physical Education.